 a.
 In the Model Slice Manager dialog box, select the Simulation time window.

 20. Click OK.

 d.
 Click Generate Slice.
 The software simulates the sliced referenced model by using the inputs of the close-loop

-For the sliced model, in the Signal Builder window, one test case is displayed that represents the signals input to the referenced model for simulation time 0–20 seconds.
+For the sliced model, in the Signal Editor window, one test case is displayed that represents the signals input to the referenced model for simulation time 0–20 seconds.